 LM: Let’s see…I think the main similarity between my two passions (running and music) is just the importance of keeping your head screwed on tight.
-It’s like, when you are in get-set pose on the starting line, you can’t be doubting yourself and when you are in the middle of the race, you can’t be putting yourself down.
+It’s like when you are in a get-set pose on the starting line, you can’t be doubting yourself and when you are in the middle of the race, you can’t be putting yourself down.
 It’s the same as stepping on a stage – you just go for it.
 What practicing you have done comes down to that moment and there’s nothing you can do but give it your all…and no second-guessing or you turn into your own worst enemy.

 CK: I understand you are a fan of Randy Bachman – who isn’t?
 He is a great storyteller on top of being an excellent songwriter and guitarist.
 Ever have a chance to meet him?

 LM: I have never met Randy Bachman, no. I totally appreciate his music contributions – especially to the Canadian music scene that I hope to one day be involved with.
 I am a fan of BTO, the Guess Who and many bands from that era.
-My Mom has called me an old soul for my music taste ha ha.
-My iPod has music from many decades (except for the 80s ha ha).
+My Mom has called me an old soul for my music taste ha-ha.
+My iPod has music from many decades (except for the 80s ha-ha).
 Personalizing a running play-list is so much fun!